What causes cellulite?

 Oestrogen is the only reason why women have cellulite and men don’t.

-Everything else - diet, exercise, smoking etc - being the same, a woman will develop bigger thighs, butt and cellulite, while a man will develop a bigger stomach.
+Everything else being the same (diet, exercise, smoking etc), estrogen is what makes a woman (or a male to female transgender) develop bigger thighs, butt and cellulite, while a man will develop a bigger stomach.

 No estrogen, no cellulite.
 It’s as simple as that.

-Of course, estrogen is not enough - you also need inactivity, poor diet or other factors - but it is essential in the development of cellulite.
+Of course, estrogen is not enough - you also need inactivity, poor diet, smoking and sometimes other factors - but it is essential in the development of cellulite.

 Needless to say that higher levels of estrogen, due to hormonal imbalances or hormonal contraception, will increase the appearance of cellulite.